RyanGaudion/COM528-Assignment2/README.md

  By default the catalog already has items in it and each user already has orders/invoices too.

 # Building & Testing the App
-Running the following command in the project root folder will build the project with Maven and will also run all the tests for the Project Solution:
+Running the following command in the project root folder (src) will build the project with Maven and will also run all the tests for the Project Solution:

 mvn clean install